 In my last post, I wrote about the important role Talent Communities play in preventing the perils of context collapse and disengagement that I see arising from the ever-increasing reliance on technology-driven workforce marketplaces and on-line platforms that connect freelancers and employers in today’s “gig economy."
 When “matches” are made based on algorithms, reverse auctions, and keywords, the human connection is lost.
 But it is human connection that fuels individual inspiration, rejuvenation, reinvention, motivation, creativity, and productivity.
 It creates a sense of connectedness and community that is important for us as social beings to be our best selves and to do our best work.
 In traditional employment models, working “at the office” provides the social context and environment for this sense of community.
 Participants in the contingent workforce, however, often find and do work on-line, working alone from a home office or local coffee shop.
-While this provides the flexibility they desire, it can also create a sense of isolation and loneliness.
+While this provides the flexibility they desire, the freelance lifestyle can also create a sense of isolation and loneliness.
 Talent Communities not only facilitate finding and optimizing freelancer-employer matches for successful “gigs."
 They are critical to providing a new social context for work that will help individuals, employers, and society successfully navigate this new world of work.

 An epidemic of loneliness.
 In a recent Harvard Business Review article, former Surgeon General, Vice Admiral Dr. Vivek H. Murthy, declared that there is an epidemic of loneliness in the United States and that it has risen to the level of a public health crisis.
 He points to the adverse effects of loneliness on the individual.
 It reduces our life span, creativity, decision making, and productivity; it increases anxiety and depression.
 Loneliness is often in the background of clinical illness, contributing to disease and making it harder for patients to cope and heal.
 Murthy stated in an interview with the Washington Post, “Our social connections are in fact largely influenced by the institutions and settings where we spend the majority of our time.
 That includes the workplace….and the workplace is where it can get better or worse.”